 About 7 years ago, shortly after I retired, the matrix of my former life suddenly and unexpectedly became more fluid than it had ever been.
 I had no ties or obligations to a particular place.
 I remained a parent, but mostly at a distance.
 All the normal reference points of identity and familiar behaviors either loosened or disappeared.
 In the midst of radical uncertainty, I felt an unfamiliar and delicious lightness.

-I also have an orientation to dharma study and practice.
-Thus, I decided to indulge my unending curiosity, explore a new lifestyle and a new intention: more spontaneity, radical presence, fearlessness, creative integrity and no regrets.
+I have a strong orientation to dharma study and practice.
+I decided to indulge my unending curiosity, explore a new lifestyle and a new intention: more spontaneity, radical presence, fearlessness, creative integrity and no regrets.

-These conditions present an opportunity to blend life and practice, to make life as practice an immediate reality.
-Who shall I become?
+Who would I become?
 A global nomad?
 A divine madman?
 A lion, unafraid?
 Unattached, like the wind?
 Or like space, not relying on anything?
-Whatever it is, it will be more fluid and, I hope, closer to the truth.
+All of the above?
+Whatever it became, I desired to be more fluid and, I hoped, to live closer to a perpetually emerging truth.

 I’ve explored new surroundings (Southeast Asia for most of five years), new activities, new endeavors and associations (developing a renewable energy product for initial deployment in Laos).
 Looked at individually, they may seen disparate.
 But together, they have become an enriching, provocative and ever-renewing path.

 My identity and satisfaction as a writer has deepened, blending and bleeding spirituality into politics such that they become one–or disappear altogether.
 Like most everyone else, I seek the safety of the familiar in many small ways…. yet have also been able to permit structures to fall away.